 If you’re thinking about financial support for your arts project it could well be worth doing your homework on this potential source.
-There are over 300 charitable foundations in Australia and many fund creative projects.
+There are many charitable foundations in Australia and many fund creative projects.

 But if you want to succeed in attracting funding from these organisations, you have to plan carefully, look for the right match and think about how your project helps the foundation’s aims.

 Philanthropic trusts and foundations are entities set up to distribute funds for charitable purposes.
 There are a number of different types; some are set up from the proceeds of a deceased estate.
 Some are set up by high net worth individuals as a way of giving back to the community.

 Some are established by large corporate entities to standardise their grants to community organisations.
 Some are set up from multiple sources, in order to advance a specific cause.

 And they are just as diverse in how they operate.
 They fund a range of different causes – health, education, sport, research or social issues.
 They can give out large or small amounts or both.
 Some give out money regularly, some only every so often.
 Some support recipients for multiple years, some only for discrete projects.
 They are all different.